symfony/symfony-docs/cookbook/service_container/scopes.rst

 .. note::

-    Injecting the whole container in a service is generally a sign of an issue in the design but this is a valid use case.
+    Injecting the whole container into a service is generally not a good idea (only inject what you need).
+In some rare cases, like when working with Twig extensions, its necessary to due a shortcoming in Twig itself.